apache/flink/docs/dev/table/common.md

 Query Optimization
 ------------------

 Apache Flink leverages Apache Calcite to optimize and translate queries.
-Among the optimization which are currently performed are projection and filter push-down, subquery decorrelation, and other kinds of query rewriting.
-Flink does not yet optimize the order of join but executes them in the same order as defined in the query (order of Tables in the `FROM` clause and/or order of join predicates in the `WHERE` clause).
+The optimization currently performed include projection and filter push-down, subquery decorrelation, and other kinds of query rewriting.
+Flink does not yet optimize the order of joins, but executes them in the same order as defined in the query (order of Tables in the `FROM` clause and/or order of join predicates in the `WHERE` clause).

 It is possible to tweak the set of optimization rules which are applied in different phases by providing a `CalciteConfig` object.
-This can be created via a builder by calling `CalciteConfig.createBuilder())` and provided to the TableEnvironment by calling `tableEnv.getConfig.setCalciteConfig(calciteConfig)`.
+This can be created via a builder by calling `CalciteConfig.createBuilder())` and is provided to the TableEnvironment by calling `tableEnv.getConfig.setCalciteConfig(calciteConfig)`.

 ### Explaining a Table